JustOmondi/Activity-Tracker/README.md

+<a name="readme-top"></a>
 [![Python Tests](https://github.com/JustOmondi/Activity-Tracker/actions/workflows/python_tests.yml/badge.svg)](https://github.com/JustOmondi/Activity-Tracker/actions/workflows/python_tests.yml)
 [![Python Coverage](https://codecov.io/gh/JustOmondi/Activity-Tracker/branch/main/graph/badge.svg?token=VK2YI0Q2IY)](https://codecov.io/gh/JustOmondi/Activity-Tracker)
 ![Python Version](https://img.shields.io/pypi/pyversions/django)

 # Activity Tracker
-<a name="readme-top"></a>
-A simple activity tracker that can be used to track simple attendance-based or recurring tasks.
-It provides a dashboard for one to perform daily, weekly or fortnightly analysis of activity trends
+A simple activity tracker that can be used to track simple attendance-based / recurring tasks.
+It provides a dashboard for one to perform daily, weekly or fortnightly analysis of activity trends.

 ## Features
 <a name="features"></a>
 - Manage activity updates (Add, change, remove)
 - Manage members (Add, update, remove)
-- User authentication
 - View Daily, Weekly, Fortnightly activity trends
+- User authenticaion (JWT token-based)

 This is a project that was created to help establish a digital, centralized activity tracking system for a community-based social development orgnisation, working with a set group of people.
 Hence a lot of the current functionality is structured around the needs of the organisation at the currrent stage of the project.